soxueren/atsd/api/sql/examples/select-all-tags.md

 # Select All Series Tags

-If the series contain different tags, the `tags.*` expression will be expand to all unique tag names.
+If a series contains different tags, the `tags.*` expression will be expanded to all unique tag names.

-If the series doesn't contain a given series tag, the tag's value will be set to `null` in the corresponding column.
+If a series doesn't contain a given series tag, the tag's value will be set to `null` in the corresponding column.

 ## Data